(Updated Jan. 13, 2025)

 Looking for help

-Before starting spring training in 1996, the Cardinals signed Gallego, who had become a free agent after playing for La Russa with the Athletics.
+Before starting spring training in 1996, the Cardinals signed Mike Gallego, who had become a free agent after playing for Tony La Russa with the Athletics.
 The Cardinals figured some combination of Pena, Gallego, Oquendo and Bell would be adequate at second base.

 However, midway through spring training, Oquendo was released.
 According to Hummel, Oquendo “saw there was no job for him this year,” so he and the Cardinals “mutually agreed to part ways.”